plentymarkets/docs-raw/plentyInterface/Accounting.md

     <tr>
         <td><a target="_blank" href="http://php.net/string">string</a></td>
         <td>$startedAt</td>
-        <td>The date in the W3C format from when the vat configuration is valid</td>
+        <td>The date when the VAT configuration went into effect.
+The date is given in W3C format.</td>
     </tr>
 </table>